Skip to content

 The Lasergraphics ScanStation is the scanner of record for most institutional and preservation work in North America.
 It’s installed at UCLA Film & Television Archive, the Library of Congress Packard Campus, Harvard Film Archive, MoMA, and dozens of other collections that take their holdings seriously.
 It’s the machine every premium commercial lab uses, because no other product at a commercial price point matches what it does.

-What makes the ScanStation the right tool for preservation specifically is the combination of two things: the optical pin-registration that produces rock-steady scans frame over frame, and the sprocketless transport that safely handles film you can no longer run through a projector — shrunken acetate, brittle splices, torn sprocket holes, warped stock.
+What makes the ScanStation the right tool for preservation specifically is the combination of three things: 2-flash HDR capture that pulls detail out of dense and faded stock, the sprocketless transport and warped-film gate that safely handle film you can no longer run through a projector — shrunken acetate, brittle splices, torn sprocket holes, warped stock — and optical and magnetic sound captured in the same pass as the image.

 Capabilities